gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Right now, we have 4 Linear Traffic Generator Cores working with 2 Random Traffic Generator Cores.

-What happens to the l2 miss rate when we remove the Random Traffic Generator Cores?
+What happens to the L2 miss rate when we remove the Random Traffic Generator Cores?

-Let's run the following to generate a statistics file for just 4 Linear Generator Cores.
+Let's run the following [program](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py) to generate a statistics file for just 4 Linear Generator Cores.

+The program listed above takes two command line arguments: traffic generator type and number of cores.

+It will set up traffic generator and configure the board for us.

+Let's run the program with the following command.

 ```sh
 gem5 --debug-flags=TrafficGen --debug-end=10000 ./materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py linear 4
 ```

+---

+## 06-traffic-gen: Comparing Hybrid and Linear Traffic Generators Cont.

-Now, use the following command to see the l2 miss rate when we remove the Random Traffic Generator Cores.
+Now, use the following command to see the L2 miss rate when we remove the Random Traffic Generator Cores.

 ```sh
 grep l2cache.overallMissRate::processor m5out/stats.txt